Tokyo Travel Guide

 2. Vibe

 Tokyo is the world-class capital where traditional Japan meets modernity in the fashionable, contemporary world.
-Although the contrasts are seemingly stark, Tokyo has in its own wondrous way found a natural balance between old and new.
-Historical temples and shrines lie side by side with brand-new, high-tech stores.
-Gift-giving, ikebana or flower arrangement, calligraphy workshops, painting classes and other traditional disciplines of arts still thrive in the midst of the hustle and bustle in modern Tokyo.
-A Shinto wedding at the Meiji Jingu shrine follows the old traditions, and the next day the couple goes back to their modern lifestyle in the vibrant city.
+Although the contrasts are seemingly stark, Tokyo has found a natural balance between old and new in a unique way.
+Historic temples and shrines sit side by side with brand-new high-tech stores.
+Gift-giving, ikebana (flower arranging), calligraphy workshops, painting classes and other traditional disciplines of arts still thrive amid the hustle and bustle of modern Tokyo.
+A Shinto wedding at the Meiji Jingu Shrine follows ancient traditions, and the next day, the couple returns to their modern lifestyle in the vibrant city.

-Akihabara is the district to come to for anime and manga.
-Originally known as the electric town abounding with electronic goods and other gadgets, it has today turned into a bright neon lit part of the city.
-Here you come across tons of shops related to the otaku culture and the cosplaying industry.
+Akihabara is the district to visit for anime and manga.
+This district, known as the electric city, abounding in electronic goods and other gadgets, is a bright neon-lit part of the city.
+You will discover many shops related to the otaku culture and cosplaying industry.
 Massive, sparkling facades decorated with trendsetting anime characters dominate the streets.
-On street corners the popular gachapon vending machines full of collectible figures can be spotted.
-Explore the anime and manga culture in Tokyo!
+Here and there, the popular gachapon vending machines, full of collectable figures, can be spotted.

 Nowhere else is the infrastructure as reliable and efficient as in Tokyo.
 Convenience stores are open 24/7.
-The public transport and the Tokyo trains are super accurate and it is a rare incident that trains are even a few seconds late.
+The public transport in Tokyo and the Shinkansen trains are super punctual, and it is a rare occurrence that the trains are even a couple of seconds late.
 Japanese people are impeccably polite and always helpful.
-Everywhere the considerate employees will go out of their way to provide you with the very best.
-The courtesy and respect are all part of the Japanese etiquette and heritage.
+Considerate staff will go to great lengths to provide you with the best!
+Politeness and respect are part of Japanese etiquette and heritage.

 3. Price level in Tokyo

-Tokyo is in general one of the more expensive cities in the world, at least when it comes to housing prices, where Tokyo is known to be high-end.
+Tokyo is generally one of the more expensive cities in the world, at least when it comes to housing prices, with Tokyo known for being high-end.

 Convert Currency: Convert prices in Japanese Yen into your own currency (or vice versa).